What Is the Best Keypad for a VISTA-15P, 20P, 21iP?

 With a fixed-English keypad, only numeric information can be displayed, not full text.
 If a user tries to perform programming functions using one of these keypads, they will be operating blindly.
 Although all the menus and programming fields will be technically accessible, it is very likely that the user will make a mistake and mess up their panel settings.
 That is why programming with a fixed-English keypad is strongly discouraged.
 But if a user already has an alphanumeric keypad for programming and they only want a secondary keypad for arming and disarming, then a 6150RF or 6160 Keypad will work just fine.
 Remember, the RF version is only needed if a user wants to add wireless sensor compatibility to their system.

 There are also touchscreen keypads available for these systems.
 Most notably, there is the Honeywell Tuxedo Touch and the Honeywell 6280 Keypad.
 The difference between these two keypads is that the Tuxedo Touch will provide Z-Wave smart home functionality for the system, while the 6280 is just a touchscreen keypad.
 Both of these devices have a console mode that allows panel programming as if a standard alphanumeric keypad were being used.
 But the downside to these keypads is that there is no way to backdoor into programming if a user becomes locked out.
 For that reason, it is always recommended to also have an alphanumeric keypad on hand if a Tuxedo Touch or a 6280 is used as the primary system keypad.
 And if a user just wants Z-Wave functionality without having to add a new keypad, they can always just use a Honeywell VAM.
+The VAM is a Z-Wave controller and connects and operates just like the Tuxedo Touch, but without the touchscreen interface.
+For this reason, it is considerably less expensive than the Tuxedo.

 Did you find this answer useful?